 The UX timeline: How long does UX design take?

 Your UX timeline won’t look the same as the next guy’s; it depends on the number and size of features and development deadlines.
-But in most cases, implementing a user experience process adds about three months to the front end of your project—and it saves you from tremendous amounts of development rework typically found after release.
+But in most cases, implementing a user experience process adds about three months to the front end of your project—and UX saves you from tremendous amounts of development rework typically found after release.

 Implementing a UX process adds about three months to the front end of a project timeline.